TaygaHoshi/tt-project/INTRODUCTION.md

 https://paratic.com/turk-mitolojisi/ (Turkish)

 # Contact Me
 You can contact me through Github or Discord.
 My Discord username is taygahoshi.
+Additionally, you can fill this form to send feedback directly to me: https://forms.gle/7NwTYqGUWpBfBWNg8

+Do not contact anyone else in the "Credits & Contributors" section.

 # Credits & Contributors
 ```